 One of the mysteries of the English language finally explained.

-1A box that locks, usually for storing money or valuables.
+1A lockable container, typically for storing money or valuables.

 In this article we explore how to impress employers with a spot-on CV.